Luthando-Wangaza/Luthando-Wangaza/README.md

 - 👋 Hi, I’m @Luthando-Wangaza
 - 👀 I’m interested in exploring the tech world
-- 🌱 I’m currently learning an Engineering Technologist in Civil Engineering
+- 🌱 I’m currently learning Software engineering at PLP
 - 💞️ I’m looking to collaborate on Data Engineering
 - 📫 People can reach me through my email address which is Luthandowangaza@gmail.com
 - 😄 Pronouns: He/Him